slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *"They say Trump is out of control, but he’s not.
 He’s just out of their control."  -- Tucker Carlson*
++ skylarromines@x -- Never correct anyone who’s wrong unless you’re being paid to do it.
+Watch quality of life improve.

 - Não se pode fazer colecção de tudo.
 - focus on what doesnt change